-CFS45: At the Committee on World Food Security 2018 (CFS45), the Private Sector Mechanism (PSM) will host our popular annual event, the High Level Dinner, the theme of which will be "Youth in Agriculture."
-The Dinner will be structured to celebrate accomplishments of diverse young agriculture leaders and lead guests in productive discussion on how to engage, attract, and retain youth in ag.
+CFS45: At the Committee on World Food Security 2018 (CFS45), the Private Sector Mechanism (PSM) hosted our popular annual event, the High Level Dinner, the theme of which was "Youth in Agriculture."
+The Dinner was structured to celebrate accomplishments of diverse young agriculture leaders and lead guests in productive discussion on how to engage, attract, and retain youth in ag.

 2017 marked a year filled with exciting initiatives for youth in agriculture via IAFN.
 Highlights include:

 Young Agricultural Leaders at FAO Regional Biotech Conferences: IAFN is proud to have supported a diverse group of private sector actors, including several young farmers and agripreneurs, to attend FAO Regional Meetings on Agricultural Biotechnologies in Sustainable Food Systems and Nutrition in Sub-Saharan Africa (November) and another in Asia (September).
 Read about attendees' experiences here.